You are viewing the global institutional website

 • Period.
 The time frame covered by the indicator.

 • Owner.
-The team, partner or node responsible for validation.
+The team, partner or chapter responsible for validation.

 • Verification.
 How the data was checked, documented or triangulated.